TS Kennedy: Construction and Early Years

 United States Training Ship Kennedy was laid down in 1964 as Velma Lykes, a Maritime Administration (MARAD) break bulk cargo freighter type (C4-S-66a) hull under Maritime Administration contract (MA 182) at Avondale Industries, New Orleans, LA.
 She was delivered to Lykes Brothers Steamship Company in 1966.
 She was known as Velma Lykes until the vessel was reacquired by MARAD and she was renamed Cape Bon.

-Government service
+Government Service

-She served the US Government for over 20 years including several tours to the Persian Gulf as part of the First Gulf War before she was laid up in reserve at Suisun Bay, Benicia, CA as part of the Maritime Administrations National Defense Reserve Fleet.
+The SS Cape Bon was acquired by the Maritime Administration on 26 June 1985, and was placed in reserve at Suisun Bay, Benicia, CA, as part of the National Defense Reserve Fleet.
+In September 1985, she was renamed SS Cape Bon (AK-5059).
+She served the US Government for over 20 years including several tours to the Persian Gulf as part of the First Gulf War.

 In 2001, Cape Bon was moved to Buzzards Bay, MA for preparation to replace Patriot State as the Training Ship for the Massachusetts Maritime Academy.
 She was converted to be a training ship at Bender Ship Repair in Mobile, Alabama, being delivered and christened Enterprise, after the school's original training ship USS Enterprise, on National Maritime Day 2003.
 She was renamed Kennedy in January 2009 in honor of the Kennedy Family.

-Kennedy is currently under the command of Massachusetts Maritime Academy alumnus Captain Michael Campbell.
+The TS Kennedy made 23 training cruises with the Massachusetts Maritime Academy.
+The ship carried thousands of cadets during her service, calling in many Caribbean Island ports as well as making multiple Panama Canal transits.

+TS Kennedy was transferred to the Texas A&M Maritime Academy on the Galveston Campus of Texas A&M University in 2023 and departed Galveston for a 70-day cadet training at sea semester on June 7, 2023.
+She has served as the academy's training ship since and is expected to remain with Texas A&M until 2025, when the new MARAD training ship MV Lone Star State is scheduled to replace her.